Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 • Negative content can fuel hopelessness, fear, and even obsessive thoughts.

-• Over time, some people develop increased irritability, emotional numbness, or OCD-like symptoms.
+• Some people report increased irritability, emotional numbness, or OCD-like symptoms after extended scrolling.

-• Many also experience social withdrawal, preferring to interact online over interacting in real life.
+• Many experience social withdrawal, preferring online interaction over real-life connection.

 Is Brainrot a Form of Internet Addiction?